Blue Bunting

 Blue Bunting, Cyanocompsa parellina indigotica.
 Photograph taken in Copala, Sinaloa, February 2019.
 Photograph and identification courtesy of David F Smith, Alamos, Sonora.

 The Blue Bunting, Cyanocompsa parellina indigotica, is one of three subspecies of Blue Bunting, all of which are found in Mexico.
 They are a member of the Cardinalidae Family of Cardinals and Allies, which has forty-nine members placed in fourteen genera, and the sole global species of the Cyanocompsa Genus.
-In Mexico they are known as azulejito.
+They are strikingly blue birds known for their vivid blue plumage and distinctive markings.
+In Mexico, they are known as Azulejito.

-The Blue Bunting are sexually dimorphic with the males being slightly larger than the females and having an overall dark blue coloration, with a light sky-blue forehead that transitions to deeper blue as the base of the crown, an area in front of and behind the eye that is blackish, a bright blue cheek patch, a bright ultramarine shoulders and rump, with various shades of black and blue chins, throats, breast, belly, upperparts and wings.
-Their bill is heavily rounded and blackish in color with a pale bluish-gray lower mandible, their iris is dark brown, and their legs and feet are blackish-brown.
-The females are a uniform dull brownish, with darker primaries and secondaries, a warmer and more rufescent on belly.
+The Blue Bunting is a sexually dimorphic species.
+Males are slightly larger than females and have an overall dark blue coloration, with a light sky-blue forehead that transitions to a deeper blue at the base of the crown; they have an area in front of and behind the eye that is blackish, bright blue cheek patch, a bright ultramarine shoulders, and rump, with various shades of black and blue chins, throats, breast, belly, upperparts, and wings.
+Their bill is heavily rounded and blackish with a pale bluish-gray lower mandible, their iris is dark brown, and their legs and feet are blackish-brown.
+The females are a uniform dull brownish, with darker primaries and secondaries, a warmer and more rufescent on the belly.
+Males weight between 11 g (0.39 oz) and 24 g (0.85 oz) and are slightly larger; females weigh 9.8 g (0.35 oz) and 21 g (0.74 oz).
+Both sexes range from 13 cm (5.1 inches) to 14 cm (5.5 inches) in length.
+Juvenile males are generally grey-blue above and below, with much suffusion of dull brown, especially on the belly.
+Juvenile females look much like adult females.

-The Blue Bunting is found within both the Atlantic and Pacific Slopes from Nuevo León south to Nicaragua and from central Sinaloa south to southwest Chiapas.
-The indigotica subspecies is found form central Sinaloa south to southern Oaxaca and the extreme southwestern Chiapas on the Pacific Slope at elevations up to 1,800 m (5,900 feet).
+Geographically, the Blue Bunting is found within both the Atlantic and Pacific Slopes from Nuevo León south to Nicaragua and from central Sinaloa south to southwest Chiapas.
+The indigotica subspecies is found from central Sinaloa south to southern Oaxaca and the extreme southwestern Chiapas on the Pacific Slope at elevations up to 1,800 m (5,900 feet).

 The Blue Bunting is difficult to observe in the wild due to their dark coloration and secretive habits.
-The males are easy to identify; the females can easily be confused with the Blue Seedeater, Amaurospiza concolor (small bill), and the Varied Bunting, Passerina versicolor (duller in color, smaller bill).
+The males are easy to identify; but the females can easily be confused with the Blue Seedeater, Amaurospiza concolor.
+This species has a much smaller bill than the blue bunting.
+Confusion can also occur when distinguishing the Blue Bunting from the Varied Bunting, Passerina versicolor.
+This species is duller in color and also has a smaller bill than the Blue Bunting.

 From a conservation perspective the Blue Bunting is currently considered to be of Least Concern with stable, widely distributed populations.
-Believed to be capable of toleration of habitat modifications by human development.
+They are believed to be capable of toleration of habitat modifications by human development, but changes in land use can reduce the number of suitable habitats, impacting their numbers.
+Conservation efforts for the Blue Bunting focus on protecting and managing forest habitats within their range.
+This includes preserving large tracts of tropical and subtropical forests, promoting sustainable agricultural practices, and implementing reforestation projects to restore degraded areas.